Brian Farkas ’10

 Brian Farkas ’10 was elected to Vassar’s Board of Trustees in 2018.
 He also serves as Vice President of the Alumnae/i Association.

 Brian is an attorney at ArentFox Schiff LLP where he focuses his practice on complex commercial litigation.
 He represents clients in state and federal court, as well as in arbitration and mediation proceedings.
-Before joining ArentFox, he served as a law clerk to a federal judge in the U.S. District Court for the Southern District of New York, and an associate at a midsize litigation firm.
-Each year from 2022–2016, he has been named a “Rising Star” by Super Lawyers for Business Litigation.
+Before joining ArentFox, he served as a law clerk to a federal judge in the U.S. District Court for the Southern District of New York, and as an associate at a midsize litigation firm.
+Each year from 2016–2025, he has been named a “Rising Star” by Super Lawyers for Business Litigation.

 My six-word story